 “The buds have a killer feature that’s particularly valuable in the city — you can choose to turn the world on and off.
 The augmented hearing functions, activated via a simple tap, can be used to tune into the scene around you just as well as its noise-cancelling setting shuts sound out.
 Speech amplification can home in on someone’s voice to help you make out exactly what they’re saying over the constant noise in the background.

 I first experienced this on a crowded subway, totally by accident.
 I set the buds to their “Street” setting in their companion app (other modes include Home, Office, Workout, and Plane) and paused my music for a moment.
 I was able to hear the conversation going on four people away from me as clearly as if they were speaking directly to me.
-(Serial eavesdroppers, these are definitely the headphones for you.)

 I’ve also used the setting to pick up friends’ voices better on a busy street.
 Instead of asking them to speak up, I was able to tap my right ear to help boost their voices above the din.”